elena-villalba/Phoenyx-I/README.md

 Optimized for a **Raspberry Pi 4B**, the implementation uses lightweight techniques like block averaging, polar gap detection, and adaptive filtering to ensure **real-time, robust, and safe navigation**, proven both in simulation and on the competition floor.

+### 🔍 Guiado Task (Aruco Localization-waypoint following)

+In this challenge we had to localize our robot with aruco markers given an uknown position in the map, this is done by `brain.py` (the code with **FSM structure** that coordinates all nodes)and `localizacion_aruco.py` (a node encharged of scanning the **arucomarker** and localizes by an odom reset by virtue of manual frame transformations )

+This code loads a `map` in the OSR in order to keep the robot out of the boundaries of the field.

 **Highlights of the implementation:**
 - 📡 Real-time goal generation using filtered 2D LiDAR data